Peer pressure: Peer pressure and sexual intercourse

-Literature reviews in this field have attempted to analyse the norms present in the interactions and decision making behind these behaviors.
+Literature reviews in this field have attempted to analyse the norms present in the interactions and decision-making behind these behaviors.
 A review conducted by Bongardt et al. defined three types of peer norms that led to a person's participation in sexual intercourse: descriptive norms, injunctive norms, and outright peer pressure.
 Descriptive norms and injunctive norms are both observed behaviors and are thus more indirect forms of pressure, but differ in one key aspect: descriptive norms describe peers' sexual behaviors, but injunctive norms describe peers' attitudes toward those behaviors (e.g. approval or disapproval).
 The last norm defined by the study is called "peer pressure" by the authors, and is used to describe direct encouragement or pressure by a person's peers to engage in sexual behavior.

 The review found that indirect norms (descriptive and injunctive) had a stronger effect on a person's decision to engage in sexual behavior than direct peer pressure.
 Between the two indirect norms, descriptive norms had a stronger effect: people were likely to try what they thought their peers were engaging in rather than what they thought had approval in their peer group.

-Additionally, studies have found a link between self-regulation and likeliness to engage in sexual behavior.
+Additionally, studies have found a link between self-regulation and likelihood to engage in sexual behavior.
 The more trouble an individual had with self-regulation and self-control growing up, the more they were likely to fall prey to peer pressure that would lead them to engage in risky sexual acts.
 Based on these findings, it may be a good idea to prevent these through either a decision-making program or by targeting adolescents' ability to self-regulate against possible risks.